 Wired vs wireless gaming keyboards: which is best?

-Here at T3 we feel that anyone who is serious about gaming should always plump for a wired gaming keyboard.
+Here at T3 we feel that in general people should go for a wired gaming keyboard.

 Wireless gaming keyboards are great when it comes round to having a minimal and clean setup, with no visible wires bringing down the look of your gaming zone, and they're also useful for more casual applications like typing on forums between gaming sessions.

-However, wireless gaming keyboards can be hurt by interference in their signal, need charging and, most importantly, will still a lag between your physical inputs and the game registering it.
+However, wireless gaming keyboards can be hurt by interference in their signal, need charging and, most importantly, will often have a higher lag between your physical inputs and the game registering it.
 Naturally, when milliseconds can make the difference between pwnage and being pwned, any sort of delay is really not ideal.